aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-outlook-storage-files-ost-or-pst/splitting-and-merging-pst-files/_index.md

           "You can purchase a full license or get a 30-day" " temporary license from http://www.aspose.com/purchase/default.aspx.")
 ```

-## **Splitting PST based on Specified Criterion**
+### **Splitting by Specific Criterion**

-The following code snippet shows you how to split PST based on specified criterion.
+The following code snippet shows you how to split a storage file by a specified criterion:

 ```py
 import os